“Though the fig tree does not bud and there are no grapes on the vines,

 And He promises that those who wait and watch will end up worshipping and witnessing.

-And in that process, we can climb our watchtower, we can stand at our post — because God will speak and we need to write.
+And in that process, we can climb our watchtower and stand at our post, because God will speak and we need to write.

 Write His Word on walls of souls so they can come back to life.

 Write the vision that encourages the heart, so readers will read and run.

 Speak over lives so poor that they go away enriched.

 Birth dreams into motions so destinies are formed.